mmucklo/DtcQueueBundle/README.md

     #
     # priority_direction
     #
-    #  desc means 1 is high priority, asc means 1 is low prioirty
+    #  "desc" means 1 is high priority, "asc" means 1 is low prioirty
     #
     #  In the queue and database, priorities will always be stored
     #   in ascending order, however, (so as to sort null as the lowest)
     #
-    #  This is just for the direction that setPriority() and the
+    #  This is for the direction that a Job's setPriority() method
-    #  prioirty argument of such functions as later() use
+    #   uses, plus direction that the priority argument of such
+    #   functions as later()
     priority_direction: desc
     beanstalkd:
         host: ~